The X Series explodes into its fourth generation with the X-T3, a top-end camera sporting a new sensor, imaging processor and a world first or two

 For action, the X-T3 can shoot at 30fps (with a 1.25x image crop) with AF and AE tracking, while the effect of rolling shutter has been halved compared with existing models.

-With the mechanical shutter the X-T3 gives a top shooting rate of 11fps ap to 36 shots, and you get 20fps up to 34 shots with the electronic shutter.
-This is with the basic camera body and shooting full-size uncompressed Raws.
+With the mechanical shutter the X-T3 gives a top shooting rate of 11fps up to 36 shots, and you get 20fps up to 34 shots with the electronic shutter.
+This is with the basic camera body and shooting full-size, uncompressed Raws.
 My tests showed these to be accurate figures.

-I had no issues with the exposure system, either, and from my 2000-odd test shots (you rattle through frames at 30fps), I didn’t get any total failures, instead getting nice, richly coloured images.
+I had no issues with the exposure system, either.
+From my 2000-odd test shots (you rattle through frames at 30fps), I didn’t get any total failures, instead getting nice, richly coloured images.

 So, what about from an X-T2 owner’s perspective – is the X-T3 worth upgrading to?
 If you’re after pure pixel count there is a gain, but 26- against 24-megapixels isn’t a big leap.
 Yet there are clear benefits in image quality, AF and high ISO performance, so if you like to make big prints and want snappier, more reliable focusing and shoot in all lighting types, I think the answer’s clear: get out your credit card.

 Beautiful weather, classic car racing, vintage get-up, and plenty of people watching – what could possibly offer a better playground in which to test the new Fujifilm X-T3?
 As a long-term punter at the Goodwood Revival – and already a fan of Fujifilm’s predecessor, the X-T2 – I was keen to put pedal to the metal and see what the X-T3 had to offer.